clairep94/CV-template/README.md

 **Makers Academy** (Sept '23 to Jan '23)
 _Student Full-Stack Developer_

-- Wrote web-based full-stack applications in both Python (Flask) and Javascript (MERN).
-Experienced in designing and writing a relational database from scratch with PostgreSQL.
+- Created test-driven full-stack web applications from scratch with Python (Flask) and Javascript (MERN) frameworks, SQL and NoSQL relational databases, and Git version control.

-- Developed weekly personal projects with a focus on OOP, TTD, and considered architecture to create code that is well-tested, easy to read, maintain, and scale.
+- Developed weekly personal projects with a focus on OOP, TTD, and considered project architecture to create code that is well-tested, easy to read, maintain and scale.

 - Worked collaboratively on team projects in an Agile environment (including SCRUM, Pair Programming, Kanban, etc.) to efficiently reach MVPs, implement new features, and deploy them in a CI-CD approach.